buxh/ClickDataAnalyzer/README.md

 - Ability to record click data into a .txt file

 ## To do
+- [x] Toggleable CPS and MS lines from graph
 - [ ] Create a nicer looking gui
 - [ ] Make the program more user friendly
 - [ ] Give the option to click in game